• Skip to main content

 2. Spread the filling on the surface evenly leaving a little space on the edges.
 Sprinkle the chopped pecans on top.

 3. Tightly roll the dough lengthwise into a log.
-Use a sharp knife and cut 10-12 rolls out of the log.
+Refrigerate it for 20-30 minutes to firm it up.
+This makes slicing easier.
+Slice this into 10-12 individual rolls with a sharp knife or a dough scraper.
 Arrange on a greased baking pan.
 Cover it with plastic wrap and let them sit for a second rise, about 30 minutes.

 1. Preheat the oven to 350F (180C).